gvwilson/sdxjs/en/src/code-generator/index.md

 Our simple approach to naming counters doesn't work if functions can have the same names, which they can if we use modules or [%i "nested function" "function!nested" %][%g nested_function "nested functions" %][%/i%].
-One way to solve this would be to manufacture a label from the function's name and the line number in the source code;
+One solution would be to manufacture a label from the function's name and the line number in the source code;
 another would be to keep track of which functions are nested within which and concatenate their names to produce a unique key.